 - Review the video to ensure the content is appropriate for a general viewing audience, appropriate for school use and adheres to your school’s policies, rules, and guidelines.

-- Submit the entry form on behalf of the student(s).
+- Submit the entry form on behalf of the student(s) online by the submission deadline.

 The advisor does not need to have knowledge of or expertise in film making or the subject matter (suicide prevention and mental health).
 To help your school integrate this contest into your school activities with ease, and also to provide you with further information on suicide prevention in the school setting we have prepared these materials for you: